cytomine/cytomine/CONTRIBUTING.md

 Which will start the app engine, core, and web-ui in development mode.

 > Development mode means it comes with hot reload for the selected service

+### Start contributing

+We follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) standard.

+1. Create a branch on your fork

+    ```bash
+    git checkout -b feature/my-feature
+    ```

+2. Write some code

+    Implement your feature, fix, or improvement following the project guidelines.

+3. Push your code

+    ```bash
+    git add .
+    git commit -m "feat: add my new feature"
+    git push origin feature/my-feature
+    ```

+4. Create a pull request

+    Open a pull request targeting the main branch of [cytomine/cytomine](https://github.com/cytomine/cytomine).
+Make sure to describe your changes clearly.

+    > **Note**: When we merge your PR, we squash all commits into a single commit.
+The final commit message will be the title of your pull request.

+5. Code review and CI

+    Our team will review your PR and approve it once it passes all CI checks.
+Feedback may be provided if changes are needed.

+6. Merge and celebrate

+    After approval and passing CI, your contribution will be merged.
+Thank you for helping make Cytomine even better!